Wednesday, April 22, 2009

 "The law is harder to keep; the Spirit helps you to keep it, grace makes up for your failures."

-So, the Spirit helps you keep your selection of the law?
+Now the Spirit helps us keep this selection of the law?
 People in the Old Testament are said to have had the Spirit (Joseph, David, etc).
 The Spirit didn't cause them to keep the law perfectly at that time.
-If the Spirit helps you to keep the newer, harder law, then why can't any man do it even today?
+If the Spirit helps you to keep the newer, harder, smaller law, then why can't any man do it even today?
+Why have you failed?
+(And be honest, you know you have, and you know you'll do it again.)
 Is God not able to complete a task?

 (ROM.
 2: 23) You who make your boast in the law, do you dishonor God through breaking the law?

 For one who demands law, breaking the law dishonors God.
-The little bit that you keep does not honor Him!
+The little bit that you keep does not honor Him when the parts you break are dishonoring Him!
 This is the curse of law.

 (ROM.
 2: 25-27) 25 For circumcision is indeed profitable if you keep the law; but if you are a breaker of the law, your circumcision has become uncircumcision.
 26 Therefore, if an uncircumcised man keeps the righteous requirements of the law, will not his uncircumcision be counted as circumcision?
 27 And will not the physically uncircumcised, if he fulfills the law, judge you who, even with your written code and circumcision, are a transgressor of the law?